Reactive-Extensions/RxJS-DOM/readme.md

 ==========================================================
 ## OVERVIEW

-This project provides Reactive Extensions for JavaScript (RxJS) bindings for HTML DOM objects to abstract over the event binding and Ajax requests.
+This project provides Reactive Extensions for JavaScript (RxJS) bindings for HTML DOM objects to abstract over the event binding, Ajax requests, Web Sockets, Web Workers, Server-Sent Events, Geolocation and more.
 The RxJS libraries are not included with this release and must be installed separately.

 ## GETTING STARTED